 The Station Eleven soundtrack includes music by Bob Dylan, Parliament and Lee Hazlewood.
-This info article contains spoilers for Patrick Somerville’s 2021 HBO Max miniseries.
+This info article contains spoilers and song details for Patrick Somerville’s 2021 HBO Max miniseries.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Station Eleven stars Mackenzie Davis as Kirsten, a former child actor who survives a flu pandemic.
 Gael García Bernal portrays a famous movie star who dies shortly before a global catastrophe; Danielle Deadwyler co-stars as the author of a science fiction novel that Kirsten reads as an adult.
 Musically, the HBO Max series includes a variety of folk, funk and orchestral tracks, thanks to music supervisor Liza Richardson (Friday Night Lights, Narcos: Mexico).
 Here’s every featured song in Station Eleven, an adaptation of Emily St. John Mandel’s 2014 novel.